Rating:

 The second ingredient is turkey meal.
 Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, they contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The seventh ingredient is pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
-Aside from the usual benefits of fiber, this agricultural by-product provides no nutritional value to a dog.
+Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.

-The eighth ingredient lists tomato pomace.
+The ninth ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.